varun-suresh/varun-suresh.github.io/src/posts/2025-02-26-transformers-memory.md

     1.542 * 10^9 * 2 \approx 3 GB
 $$

-I have a Nvidia 3060 GPU with 12GB memory[^ GPU memory].
+I have a Nvidia 3060 GPU with 12GB memory.
 Loading the model onto the GPU will leave me with
 $$
 12GB - 3GB \approx 9GB
 $$